dawsonlp/BasicMcpServer/README.md

 ## Reference Implementation

 This project is based on the Model Context Protocol (MCP) Python SDK.
 For more details on the MCP specification and SDK, refer to the [original project README](https://github.com/modelcontextprotocol/python-sdk/blob/main/README.md).

+## FastMCP vs Low-Level Server

+This project has been migrated from using the low-level `Server` class to using the more ergonomic `FastMCP` approach.
+For details on the differences and benefits, see [readme_fastmcp.md](readme_fastmcp.md).

 ## Next Steps